(Last updated: July 5, 2026.)

 |---|---|

 | Molly Sudds Baby Liquid | Cleans well and has a VERY neutral sensory profile.
-This is the detergent I use most. |
+This is the detergent I use most.
+(Note that while this product is good, the Molly Sudds laundry powder is an abomination and should not be used.) |

 | Tide Free and Gentle | This is a well formulated inexpensive detergent.
-It leaves behind a small amount of residual smell if it’s under-rinsed, so make sure to rinse properly.
-I use this on my kid’s school clothes and any laundry that’s a bit more “needy” than my usual.
+It leaves behind a small amount of residual smell that’s lightly yeasty if it’s under-rinsed, so make sure to rinse properly.
+I use this on my kid’s school clothes and any laundry that’s a bit more “needy” than usual.
 I tend to avoid it on bedding.
 Note that the “Odor Refresh” version is a little more chemical smelling and I didn’t tolerate it as well.
-Also, the “Advanced Care” version at CostCo is the same as the regular free and gentle minus one synthetic soil release polymer so should be basically comparable and is a screaming deal. |
+Also, the “Advanced Care” version at CostCo is the same as the regular free and gentle formula minus one synthetic soil release polymer and is probably the best deal going in laundry detergents. |

 Detergents I Like with Reservations#